nwrenger/gluer/README.md

 - Define routing and API generation as outlined in [How to use](#how-to-use).
 - Everything is done on macro expansion (compile time), even the generating of the TypeScript file.
-- Infer input and output types of functions.
 - Support `axum`'s types completely.
 - Generate a TypeScript file with:
+  - A custom base URL
-  - Functions to access the api
+  - Functions to access the api, infers input and output types for that
-  - Supports a custom base URL
   - Structs as Interfaces, supports changing the generated type via the `#[meta(...)]` attribute
   - Enums as Types, enums with values are not supported, because of the lack of that feature in TypeScript
   - Types as the TypeScript equivalent